 At any given time, we are responding to over 30 emergency situations.
 We provide life-saving essentials in the immediate aftermath of a natural disaster and to people affected by conflict, as well as long-term development support.
 You can help.

 In Bangladesh, poverty is deep and widespread, with almost half of its population living on less than one dollar per day.

-Bangladesh is one of the world's most densely populated countries, with around 160 million people packed into a delta sized 130,168 square kilometers, which empties into the Bay of Bengal.
-The geographical setting of Bangladesh coupled with climate change makes it subject to catastrophic natural disasters.
+Straddling in the fertile Ganges-Brahmaputra-Meghna (GBM) basin, Bangladesh is one of the world's most densely populated countries, with around 160 million people living in a land area of about 147,570 square kilometers.
+The landmass – largely a deltaic formation – coupled with climate change, makes it subject to catastrophic natural disasters.
 In particular, Bangladesh’s 600km coastline is one of the most disaster-prone regions in the world.

 Oxfam in Bangladesh

-Oxfam’s involvement in Bangladesh began in 1970 assisting the then cyclone victims and supporting the people of Bangladesh during the Liberation War in 1971.
-For our work in 1971 Oxfam was one of only three organizations honored as a Friend of the Bangladesh Liberation War in 2012.
+Oxfam’s involvement in Bangladesh began in 1970, assisting the then cyclone victims, and supporting the people of Bangladesh during the 1971 Liberation War.
+Oxfam was one of only three organizations honored as a Friend of the Bangladesh Liberation War in 2012.

-We work with a wide range of partners including civil society organizations, NGOs, media organizations, foreign and local universities, private sector companies and different levels of government.
-We see a particular role for Oxfam as a network facilitator between the wide range of power holders and poor people in Bangladesh.
+We work with a wide range of partners that include civil society organizations, NGOs, media organizations, foreign and local universities, private sector companies, along with different levels of government.